mia-care/documentation/docs/p4samd/handbook/verification.md

 ## Executions

-This tab lists all test executions, sorted by the most recent ones.
+This tab lists all test executions sorted by date, newest first.
+The executions relate to single procedure in which the user: select one or more tests, execute them and can access to the outcomes and reports.
+NB.
+The selection is allowed just for automatic Test Suites hence the executions and their reports refer to automatic tests only.
+The manual tests are therefore performed by human testers and need to be handled in the integrated ALM tool.
+The related repert can be produced through the templating system; see the reference Documentation engine section.

 For each execution, the following pieces of information are available: